 Types of Injuries Resulting from Slip and Falls

 Slip and fall accidents can result in serious injuries requiring medical care and even hospitalization.
 Canada’s seniors are most likely to experience serious or long-term injury from a fall but children and otherwise healthy adults can also be harmed.
+You may be unable to work or complete day-to-day activities while injured.
+These injuries can even result in chronic pain and permanent disability.
 The types of injuries that commonly result from slips and falls are:

 - Concussions